Degenerative Disc Disease Treatment Options

 Decompression & Posterolateral Fusion

-Often times, in addition to a decompression, your surgeon will perform an instrumented posterolateral fusion by inserting a series of screws and rods coupled with the placement of bone graft.
+Often times, in addition to a decompression, your surgeon will perform an instrumented posterolateral fusion by inserting a series of screws and rods coupled with the placement of the bone graft.
 This fusion provides increased spinal stability.

 Anterior Lumbar Interbody Fusion (ALIF)